iidb/wing-docs/docs/p1/part3.md

 However, the tiering policy suffers from high space amplification.
 There are $T$ sorted runs in the last level, and they may all contain the same set of keys.
 Therefore, in the worst case, as much as $\frac{T-1}{T}$ of the LSM-tree data are stale data, and only $\frac{1}{T}$ are latest data, i.e., the space amplification of the tiering policy can be larger than $T$ in the worst case, which is unacceptable.

-Dostoevsky [1] proposes lazy leveling, in which there is only one sorted run in the last level to limit the space amplification and $T$ sorted runs in other levels to reduce the write amplification.
+Lazy leveling limits the space amplification by allowing only one sorted run in the last level.
+Lazy leveling allows $T$ sorted runs in other levels to reduce the write amplification.

 Your tasks are as follows:

 1. Implement lazy leveling.
 To facilitate the exploration of Problem 2, you need to implement a compaction policy API that you can specify the number of sorted runs in Level $1$ to Level $L-1$.
-The arguments are $k_1, k_2, \cdots, k_{L-1}$, in which $k_i$ stands for the number of sorted runs in Level $i$.
+The arguments are $k_1, k_2, \cdots, k_{L-1}, C$, in which $k_i$ stands for the number of sorted runs in Level $i$, and $C$ stands for the size ratio between Level $L$ and Level $L-1$.
+Note that you should determine the sizes of each level by the size of the last level.
+For example, if the size of the last level is $N$, the size of Level $L-1$ should be $\frac{N}{C}$, and the size of Level $L-2$ should be $\frac{N}{C k_{L-1}}$.
 2. Measure the write amplification in the test `TODO`.
-Calculate the theoretical write amplifications and ompare it with the measured one.
+Calculate the theoretical write amplification and compare it with the measured one.

 ## Problem 2: find the best compaction policy (3pts)